kleinbottle/swanlotus/content/blogs/mind-of-tesla/mind-of-tesla.md

 | Upon its track to follow, follow soaring!
 | ...
 | A glorious dream! though now the glories fade.
+| Alas! the wings that lift the mind no aid
 | Of wings to lift the body can bequeath me.
 |
 |